rahulpractive/Day2_SecureWhoami/Day2_aim.md

 - You're hosting Trivy separately via Docker Compose (`tools/`).
 - You call it manually to scan your project images like `whoami`.
 - This improves reusability, modularity, and makes scanning consistent.

----

-Do you want me to:
-1. **Show Trivy scanning step by step on your actual Day2 image?**
-2. **Help you make a helper script to automate this inside tools folder?**
-3. **Explain how to use Trivy in CI/CD later?**

-Let me know how deep you want to go today.
-You’re building like a pro! 🔥